-The Florida Peninsula ecoregion, approximately 19 million acres, includes a large portion of the state of Florida, along with Tropical Florida and smaller portions of the East Gulf Coastal Plain and Mid Atlantic Coastal Plain ecoregions.
+The Florida Peninsula ecoregion, approximately 19 million acres, includes a large portion of the state of Florida.
+It lies north of Tropical Florida and south of the East Gulf Coastal Plain and South Atlantic Coastal Plain ecoregions.
 Most of the coastal areas are heavily developed, but much of the interior is still in rural land uses.

 Click here for link to TNC’s Florida Peninsula Ecoregional Plan